MukthaMeti/E-Commerce/README.md

 3. Make changes and commit (`git commit -am 'Add feature'`).
 4. Push the changes (`git push origin feature/your-feature`).
 5. Open a pull request to merge your changes into the main branch.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-This README includes detailed setup instructions, deployment guidelines, and instructions for contributing, making it easy for other developers to get started with your project.
-Let me know if you need any further adjustments!